noam87/noamswebsite/content/q/john_stuart_mill.md

 > escapes persecution until it has made such head as to withstand all
 > subsequent attempts to suppress it.

-## Q: Freedom of speech is not freedom from consequences.
-The laws already permit all sorts of vile speech; does that mean we have to tolerate it?
+## Freedom of speech is not freedom from consequences.
+The laws already permit offensive speech; does that mean we have to tolerate it?

 Mill argues that laws are weak compared to social values.
 Therefore the people of a free society must themselves do the work to uphold free speech as a social